jobs-at/coding-exercise-frontend/README.md

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).
-   The `index.blade.php` is the home page which contains a dummy `JobList.vue` component as starting point for you.
+   The `index.blade.php` is the home page which contains a dummy `Home.vue` component as starting point for you.

    Following information should be displayed:
    * Title of the job.